This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 How is the cause of acute low back pain diagnosed?

 Your healthcare provider will ask about your medical history and examine you.
 He may ask when you last had low back pain and how it started.
 Show him where you feel the pain and what makes it feel better or worse.
 Tell him about the type of pain you have, how bad it is, and how long it lasts.
 Tell him if your pain worsens at night or when you lie down on your back.

 How is acute low back pain treated?

 The goal of treatment is to relieve your pain and help you be able to do your regular activities.
-Most people with acute lower back pain get better within 6 to 12 weeks.
+Most people with acute lower back pain get better within 4 to 6 weeks.
 You may need any of the following: